bellcom/anonymous_subscriptions/README.md

 ------------------------------

 0 - Prerequisites:
-Requires the Core Block module to be enabled.
+N/A

 1 - Download the module and copy it into your contributed modules folder:
-[for example, your_drupal_path/sites/all/modules] and enable it from the modules administration/management page (requires the block module to be enabled).
+[for example, your_drupal_path/sites/all/modules] and enable it from the modules administration/management page.

 2 - Configuration:
 After successful installation, browse to the Anonymous Subscriptions configuration